tlenex/node-busmq/README.md

 ![Build Status](https://travis-ci.org/capriza/node-busmq.svg?branch=master)

-##### Note: version 0.7 breaks API compatibility with 0.6.*

-A high performance, highly-available and scalable, message bus and message queueing system for node.js.
+A high performance, highly available and scalable, message bus and queueing system for node.js.
-Message queues are backed by [redis](http://redis.io/), a high performance, in-memory key/value store.
+Message queues are backed by [Redis](http://redis.io/), a high performance, in-memory key/value store.

-### Core Concepts
+### The Basics

-* High-availability and scalability through the use of multiple redis instances
-* Federation capabilities over distributed data centers
 * Event based message queues
 * Event based bi-directional channels for peer-to-peer communication (backed by message queues)
+* Scalability through the use of multiple redis instances and node processes
+* Tolerance to dynamic addition of redis instances during scale out
+* High availability through redis master-slave and agnostic node processes
+* Federation capabilities over distributed data centers
-* Delivers a message at most once
+* Delivery of messages at most once
 * Auto expiration of queues after a pre-defined idle time

 ### High Availability and Scaling

 Scaling is achieved by spreading queues and channels between multiple redis instances.
 The redis instance is selected by performing a calculation on the queue/channel name.
+If the redis instances are added and the designated redis instance of a queue changes because of it then the bus will still find the correct redis instance.
+There will be some time penalty until the system stabilizes after the addition.

 High availability is achieved by using standard redis high availability setups, such as [Redis Sentinal](http://redis.io/topics/sentinel)